torvalds/linux/Documentation/security/tpm/tpm_vtpm_proxy.rst

 an input flags for configuring the device.
 The flags  for example indicate whether TPM 1.2 or TPM 2 functionality is supported by the TPM emulator.
-The result of the ioctl are the file descriptor for the 'server side' as well as the major and minor numbers of the character device that was created.
+The result of the ioctl are the file descriptor for the 'server side' as well as the major and mianalr numbers of the character device that was created.
 Besides that the number of the TPM character device is returned.
 If for example ``/dev/tpm10`` was created, the number (``dev_num``) 10 is returned.